 - 1. Schedule A (as many as needed), to report insurance, annuity, and investment contracts held by the plan. - 2.
-Schedule B, to report actuarial information, if applicable. - 3.
-Schedule D. Part I, to list any CCTs, PSAs, MTIAs, and 103-12 IEs in which the plan participated at any time during the plan year. - 4.
+Schedule B, to report actuarial information, if applicable.

+- 3. Schedule D, Part I, to list any CCTs, PSAs, MTIAs, and 103-12 IEs in which the plan participated at any time during the plan year. - 4.
 Schedule E, to report ESOP annual information, if applicable. - 5.
 Schedule I, to report small plan financial information, unless exempt. - 6.
-Schedule P (as many as needed), to report trust fiduciary information, if applicable.

-- 7. Schedule R, to report retirement plan information, if applicable. - 8.
-Schedule SSA (as many as needed), to report separated vested participant information, if applicable. - 9.
-Schedule T (as many as needed), to report tax qualified pension plan coverage information, if applicable.
+Schedule P (as many as needed), to report trust fiduciary information, if applicable. - 7.
+Schedule R, to report retirement plan information, if applicable. - 8.
+Schedule SSA (as many as needed), to report separated vested participant information, if applicable.